About 10 years ago, I attended a theological symposium at my alma mater Concordia Seminary in St. Louis.

-This morning, as I walked over to the church office from the parsonage, the leaves crunching beneath my feet as they did so long ago on my walk across the campus of Concordia Seminary, I found myself dreaming again.
-It has been 27 years since I first arrived at seminary.
+This morning, as I walked over to the church office from the parsonage, the sky was dark with the remnants of a thunderstorm that had just passed.
+The air was thick with humidity just as it often was so long ago on my walks across the campus of Concordia Seminary.
+I found myself dreaming again.
+It has been 28 years since I first arrived at seminary.
 During the seven years I lived and studied among those buildings, I had dreams live and die.
 At the end of my time there, God gave me a new dream – one I would share with my new wife.

 It has been a dream of what God could actually do with my (our) life.
 But it had taken almost 10 years for that dream to come into focus.